US leading Indicators: Indicating Recovery Is Not Real

 Contrarian trading involves buying stocks when they are undervalued and selling them when they are overvalued.
 This requires discipline and a long-term perspective.
 It means being willing to sacrifice short-term gains for long-term growth.
 It also means being willing to hold cash when the market is overvalued and not buying into the hype of a bull market.

-In order to be a successful contrarian trader, it is important to do your own research and not rely solely on the opinions of so-called experts.
-History has shown that these experts are often wrong, and that the best way to make money in the markets is to think for yourself.
+To be a successful contrarian trader, it is essential to do your own research and not rely solely on the opinions of so-called experts.
+History has shown that these experts are often wrong and that the best way to make money in the markets is to think for yourself.

 Trading in the Time of Coronavirus